Best Things To Do In Florence In 1 Day

 Crossing the Ponte Vecchio you will arrive in front of the Pitti Palace, a Renaissance style palace of great dimensions, dating from the mid-fifteenth century and located south of the Arno River.

 It has been the place of residence of various families of great influence in Florentine life as the Pitti, the Medici or grand dukes of the Tuscan region.
 Today, it houses an important collection of works of art, as well as porcelain, period costumes....
 In fact, it comprises a series of museums: the Palatine Gallery, the Gallery of Modern Art, the Museum of Costumes, the Silver Museum and the Museum of Porcelain.
 In addition, inside is the Boboli garden.
+If you have time I suggest you to opt for:

-If you were going for more than a day I would recommend you to book your tickets for the Pitti Palace and enjoy each of the collections it houses, but with so little time I advise you to limit yourself to contemplate the architecture of the building.
+If you were going for more than one day I would recommend you to book your tickets for the Pitti Palace and enjoy each of the collections it houses, but with so little time I advise you to limit yourself to contemplate the architecture of the building.

 Book tickets for the Pitti Palace